EMC CPD Online: Teaching Writing for GCSE – Inspiring Strategies (Full day online 20.9.22)

-This course will offer you a range of ideas to engage and challenge your students and help them to become confident and independent writers of non-fiction and creative writing.
-The equivalent of a full day’s course will be run in three, linked twilight sessions and will include plenty of resources and classroom ideas.
-There will be an opportunity for some interaction to explore how some of the activities would work with students.
+This one-day course will offer you a range of ideas to engage and challenge your students and help them to become confident and independent writers of non-fiction and creative writing.
+The day will include plenty of resources and classroom ideas.
+There will be an opportunity to work with colleagues to explore how some of the activities would work with students.
 This course will run with limited numbers to allow for a more interactive and personalised experience and a chance to have your teaching questions answered.

 - Unlocking students’ language resources to get them writing more purposefully in the argue/persuade genres.